Welcome

 A builder contracts to construct a house for a homeowner, with payment due upon completion.
 The builder completes 95% of the work, but omits a closet and uses a different brand of paint than specified.
 The homeowner refuses to pay, claiming material breach.
 Is the builder’s breach material?

-Answer: No. The builder has substantially performed.
-The omissions are minor and do not defeat the contract’s main purpose.
-The homeowner must pay, but may deduct damages for the deficiencies.
+No. The builder has substantially performed.
+The omissions are minor and do not defeat the contract’s main purpose—providing a completed, habitable house of the agreed type.
+The homeowner must pay the contract price, but may deduct damages representing the cost of adding the closet and correcting the paint if warranted.

 Worked Example 1.2